dmccreary/moving-rainbow/docs/getting-started/desktop-setup.md

 ### Thonny Firmware List

+You can also get a list of all the different versions of firmware by going directly to the MicroPython site.
+Here is what that list will look like:

 ![](../img/thonny-firmware-list.png)

-After you select a rutime version, Thonny will give you the details about this version.
+After you select a runtime version, Thonny will give you the details about this version.

 ![](../img/thonny-configuure-runtime-version.png)